 Center Shaft

-The head cover for the FGP is very unique and I've never seen anything like it before.
-The cover locks onto the shaft so you never have to worry about losing it, a great idea by SeeMore.
+The head cover for the FGP is unique; I've never seen anything like it.
+SeeMore's great idea of locking onto the shaft means you never have to worry about losing it.

 Performance

-The first time I used this putter I had 5 one putts in a row.
+The first time I used this putter, I had 5 one putts in a row.
 These were all on putts about 20 feet and shorter.
-This unfortunately didn't continue.
-I found the FGP to be pretty good on shorter putts in the 10-15 ft. range and where FGP really excelled were those tricky short putts of 6 ft. and under.
+This, unfortunately, didn't continue.
+I found the FGP to be pretty good on shorter putts in the 10-15 ft. range, and where FGP excelled were those tricky short putts of 6 ft. and under.
 I loved this putter when I was close to the hole.

-Unfortunately I wasn't always close to the hole (I'm a 20 handicap golfer right) and found on longer putts 30+ ft.
-I didn't get the nice feedback I was accustomed to with shorter putts.
-Probably just chalk this up to being a 41 year old hacker and not having enough practice with distance control.
-On pretty much all longer putts I was either too short or too long.
-So as far as being more accurate with the FGP putter.
-I definitely wasn't only with the short putts.
+Unfortunately, I wasn't always close to the hole (I'm a 20-handicap golfer, right?) and found that on longer putts, 30+ ft, I didn't get the nice feedback I was accustomed to with shorter putts.
+I probably just chalk this up to being a 41-year-old hacker and not having enough practice with distance control.
+On pretty much all longer putts, I was either too short or too long.
+So, as far as being more accurate with the FGP putter, I definitely wasn't only with the short putts.

-I really liked the RifleScope Technology as it made for a proper set up each time you putt.
-I think that's why the shorter putts were money most of the time.
-The longer putts as I said earlier are still a work in progress with most of my misses going to the right and probably something with a little practice might improve.
+I liked the RifleScope Technology, as it made for a proper set-up each time you put it.
+That's why the shorter putts were money most of the time.
+The longer putts, as I said earlier, are still a work in progress.
+Most of my misses go to the right, and something with some practice might improve.

 Conclusion

-I really liked a lot of things about the FGP putter including the the success I had with short putts and the general overall look of the putter.
-The price of the FGP putter is also very reasonable considering putters of the same quality sell for double or more.
-You can pick up a FGP putter at Golf Town right for $159.99.
+I really liked a lot of things about the FGP putter, including the success I had with short putts and its overall look.
+The price of the FGP putter is also very reasonable, considering putters of the same quality sell for double or more.
+You can pick up an FGP putter at Golf Town right now for $159.99.

-Will the FGP putter knock my current mallet putter out of the bag probably not because as a high handicap golfer and the troubles I had with longer putts with the FGP I need something that's going to be more forgiving all around (SeeMore does make a mallet putter though).
+Will the FGP putter knock my current mallet putter out of the bag?
+Probably not.
+As a high handicap golfer, and because of the troubles I had with longer putts with the FGP, I need something that will be more forgiving all around (SeeMore does make a mallet putter, though).

-I could always go to carrying 2 putters kind of like what Phil Mickelson did awhile ago carrying two drivers.
-Never say never right!
+I could always carry 2 putters like Phil Mickelson did a while ago carrying two drivers.
+Never say never, right!

 6 comments: